picatz/resquire/README.md

 analyzer.add_gems(['ipaddr', 'socket', 'thread'])
 # => true

+# we can check which gems the analyzer has to work with
+analyzer.gems
+# => ["colorize", "packetfu", "lolize", "pcaprub", "ipaddr", "socket", "thread"]

-# then you can find our if there are any redundant gems
+# then you can find out if there are any redundant gems to be found
 analyzer.redundant_gems?
 # => true